InnoProdUX – Innovation, Product Management, and UX

 UX really needs to be led, defined, managed, and monitored by the product manager/org.
 Not necessarily in detail, not directly, not in conflict/competition with design leadership, but actively from the start of any product ideation through delivery and follow-up feedback.
 Effectively, for product development, UX “works for” product, so this approach and integration is logical, necessary, and a keystone of the practice of InnoProdUX™.

 The last and in some ways most important aspect of UX is that it is the one InnoProdUX™ contributor that is measurable both qualitatively and quantitatively.
 UX is where prospects make the decision to become customers and customers make the decision to stay customers.
 Those decisions are where a company makes its money.
-It’s the core of a theorem you must learn called the UX Profitability Continuum.
+It’s the core of a theorem you must learn called the UX-CX Profitability Continuum.

-The UX Profitability Continuum clearly demonstrates that the way to sustained profits is to focus on the best UX.
+The UX-CX Profitability Continuum clearly demonstrates that the way to sustained profits is to focus on the best UX.
 Do so and profits will follow.
 Any other “strategy” will kill profits and potentially the company.